ctrlplusb/react-universally/README.md

 Given we are bundling both our client and server code we have included the `source-map-support` module to ensure that we get source map support on node, allowing for nice stack traces on our server code.

+Application configuration is supported by `dotenv` and requires you to create a `.env` file (you can use the `.env_example` as a base).
+The `.env` file has been explicitly ignored from git as it will typically contain environment sensitive/specific information.
+In the usual case your continuous deployment tool of choice should configure the specific `.env` file that is needed for a target environment.

 ## Deploy your very own Server Side Rendering React App in 5 easy steps ##

 __Step 1: Clone the repository.__